felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/faqs/en/create-ref-codes.md

 - `DELIVERY`, for delivery orders.
 - `LOCAL`, for eat-in orders.

-Other specific service type ref codes must be used when you connect Lightspeed K Series to delivery platforms such as Deliveroo, Uber Eats, and Just Eat.
+Other specific service type ref codes must be used when you connect Lightspeed Restaurant (K Series) to delivery platforms such as Deliveroo, Uber Eats, and Just Eat.
 For more details, see [Food Ordering Platforms](/apps/ikentoo-lightspeed/food-ordering-platforms).

 ## Discounts